Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The eToro trading screen can be quite confusing at first, especially when it comes to managing your investment watchlist.

-Despite the much-publicised “commission-free” trading option, eToro also comes with a couple of unavoidable fees, mainly around deposits and withdrawals to your account.
+In addition to this, despite the much-publicised “commission-free” trading option, eToro comes with a couple of unavoidable fees related to deposits and withdrawals.

 Signing up for eToro